gunnreed/softeng23-a3/README.md

    have certain questions answered.
 For example, the task could keep track of its progress and have its progress updated by whoever is supposed to perform the task.
 We would also want the user to have the ability to assign multiple people to a task and then be able to keep track of who is working on what.
 It might work similar to github projects.
 At least that is the view we currently have on the program.
    This would keep our answer to the first question the same.
-We would want it as a class just in case we add some future funtions that the task would be able to perform.
+We would want it as a class just in case we add some future functions that the task would be able to perform.